jarrodmillman/pose-stats/description.md

 # Broader Impacts

+- Staticians better trained in software engineering.
+- More statistical libraries available to researchers using Python.
+- Cross pollination of best practices between `R` and Python.
+- Better onboarding pathways to involve young researchers.
+- Healthier and more inclusive community practices.
+- Resources that can be applied to other projects and fields.

 <!--
 The Broader Impacts criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired societal outcomes.